rhaker/spinceSearch/README.md

-## The Spince Search Approach
+## The Approach

 Ad revenue to the website publisher is typically a function of views * CPM (cost per thousand impressions).
-The smaller the number of views to the site, the less revenue the publisher recieves.
+The smaller the number of views to the site, the less revenue the publisher receives.
 Spince Search works by incentivizing the publisher to show fewer ads in order to rank higher in search results.
 Note that this approach does not require the publisher to show no ads.

 ## Demo